 AWS Step Functions Express Workflows pricing details

 With Step Functions Express Workflows, you pay only for what you use.
-You are charged based on the number of requests for your workflow and the duration, the time it takes for your workflow to execute.
+You are charged based on the number of requests for your workflow and its duration.

 Step Functions Express Workflows counts a request each time it starts executing a workflow, and you are charged for the total number of requests across all your workflows.
 This includes tests from the console.

 Duration is calculated from the time your workflow begins executing until it completes or otherwise terminates, rounded up to the nearest 100ms, and the amount of memory used in the execution of your workflow, billed in 64-MB chunks.